Continued from "Princess Twilight Sparkle Part 1".

 - When Trees Attack: It's revealed that it's not the Everfree Forest attacking, but more specifically the Plunder Vines that sprouted there.

 - Where It All Began: To save Equestria, the mane cast have to go back into the Everfree Forest, where their journey first started and they first became friends.

 - The Worf Effect: Justified, both from Worf's point of view and the antagonist's.
 Discord specifically designed the vines to single out powerful magic users i.e. Celestia and Luna, as well as the Tree of Harmony.
 But faced with more than one or two targets, the vines have trouble keeping up, and while they can outlast a unicorn they can't outlast Applejack and Rainbow Dash.

 - World-Healing Wave: When the Elements of Harmony are returned to the Tree of Harmony, it lets loose one of these that obliterates the Plunder Vines.
 Justified as... well, it's the source of the Elements of Harmony and they're capable of producing one of these.

 - You Were Trying Too Hard: Twilight complains that she can never get her wings to work the way she wants them to, and Rainbow Dash tells her that it'll just come to her eventually.
+This was partially the reason why they decided to send Twilight away.
 In the climax, when Twilight is more focused on fixing the tree than flying, she's able to fly up and hover with ease, after which she no longer has any trouble with it.

 - Your Approval Fills Me with Shame: Discord sarcastically praises Twilight for leaving her friends in the Everfree Forest while she stays.
 This leads to her returning to the forest.